The Boondock Saints: Comic book

 A two-part comic-book story, serving as a companion to the movie sequel, was released in May 2010.
 The series is written by Troy Duffy, produced by Innfusion Inc., and released through 12 Gauge Comics.
 The book focuses on a more in-depth version of Il Duce's back story, as well as telling the story of the brothers during a hit they performed that is not featured in the film.
 It was paired with a minibook that was featured on the official Boondock Saints website that told a ministory that takes place before the strip-club scene from the first film.
 These will eventually be released in one single graphic novel.
 The Boondock Saints: In Nomine Patris was written with J.B.
 Love and published in November 2011.

 Video game

 A video game was supposed to be made based on the film, but was later cancelled.
+The characters of Connor and Murphy would feature in the side scroller Broforce, which released in 2015.